Swim tracking guide

 They should be tracked separately.
 If a conversion is allowed, it should be clearly labelled as converted context rather than treated as the original swim.

-Should parents focus only on the closest county target?
+Should swimmers focus only on the closest county target?

 No. The closest target is useful, but steady PB progress, enjoyment and coach guidance matter too.